Set up and Configure PPTP VPN on Linux – Easy Steps

 That computer will be responsible for assigning IP addresses to the clients, establishing the initial connection between the clients or between the client and the server, and handling the security protocols and users/clients authentication.

-Set up PPTP VPN on Centos / RHEL
+Step 1 – Install PPTP VPN on Centos / RHEL

-PPTP package is available in the EPEL repository. first, update yum packages with the following command:
+The PPTP package is available in the EPEL repository. first, update yum packages with the following command:

 sudo yum update

-after that, you need to add the EPEL repository with the following command:
+After that, you need to add the EPEL repository with the following command:

 sudo yum install epel-release